Research at DVLA

 - March – Liverpool, Southport, Covent Garden, Kensington, Greenwich and Wembley

-- April – Newcastle, Sunderland, Peterborough, Leicester and Birmingham
+- April – Newcastle, Sunderland, Leicester and Northampton.

 - July – Hastings, Southampton and Isle of Wight